Florist Shop: Gameplay

 Florist Shop is a combination of the match-3 and the time management genres.
 As in classical match-3 games, a player’s task is to switch neighbouring elements (here: flowers) to match a line of the same type.
-A player has to connect at least 3 identical flowers vertically or horizontally to make them disappear from a board.
-Gathered flowers are used to create 10 various bouquets ordered by shop’s clients.
-The time management part of the game consists of creation of all bouquets in the specified time.
+A player has to connect at least 3 identical flowers vertically or horizontally to make them disappear from the board.
+Gathered flowers are used to create 10 various bouquets ordered by the shop’s clients.
+The time management part of the game consists of creating all bouquets within the specified time.
 A player can freely choose which one to prepare first.
-As time goes by, flowers wilt on a board and clients get impatient, so a final price of a bouquet falls down.
+As time goes by, flowers wilt on a board, and clients get impatient, so the final price of a bouquet falls.
 A player can use special items to prevent such situations.
-In each level a player has to collect a specified amount of money to advance to the next stage.
+In each level, a player has to collect a specified amount of money to advance to the next stage.
 Plenty of add-ons and special items help to achieve a better score and make the game more challenging.
-Virtual money earned in the game can be used to buy add-ons, various bouquets and special items.
+Virtual money earned in the game can be used to buy add-ons, various bouquets, and special items.

 Bouquets

 The most important feature for bouquets is freshness.
-Bouquets of the highest price are made of fresh flowers which have just appeared on a board.
-When flowers start to wilt, a player can use a watering-can or a sprinkler to improve their condition and prepare more valuable bouquets.
+Bouquets of the highest price are made of fresh flowers that have just appeared on a board.
+When flowers start to wilt, a player can use a watering can or a sprinkler to improve their condition and prepare more valuable bouquets.

 Add-ons

-Add-ons are items which can increase the value of bouquets.
-Firstly a player has to choose add-ons and buy them in the shop.
+Add-ons are items that can increase the value of bouquets.
+Firstly, a player has to choose add-ons and buy them in the shop.
 They appear on a board as a tile with a ribbon symbol.
 A player chooses one of the add-ons visible on the left side of the board and collects it by matching 3 or more ribbons in a line.
 Now it can be used to improve a bouquet and to get an extra tip.